gopaljogani/gopaljogani.github.io/_pages/cv.md

     </p>
     Research Assistant
     <div style="color:#7a7a7a">
-      Contributed to assembly and setup of PANDA EMC for FAIR experiment in Darmstadt
+      Contributed to the assembly of the PANDA Backward Electromagnetic Calorimeter for the FAIR experiment.
+Involved in detector construction and integration.
     </div>
   </div>
 </div>